cakephp/cakephp/src/ORM/README.md

 ## Creating Associations

 In your table classes you can define the relations between your tables.
-CakePHP ORM supports 4 association types out of the box:
+CakePHP's ORM supports 4 association types out of the box:

 * belongsTo - E.g. Many articles belong to a user.
 * hasOne - E.g. A user has one profile